tqhuy2018/Casper-ObjectiveC-sdk/README.md

 ## Build and test

-The package can be built an tested from Xcode IDE or Terminal on MacOS
+The package can be built an tested from Xcode IDE or Terminal in MacOS

 ### Build and test in Xcode IDE